 ROLE OF UNT SYSTEM ADMINISTRATION

 The UNT System Administration, founded in 1999, provides governance and service to UNT System component institutions in the areas of law, finance, audit, academic affairs and student success, facilities and construction, and governmental relations.
-Chancellor Lee Jackson has led the UNT System since 2002, and is supported by five Vice Chancellors and a Chief Internal Auditor.
+Chancellor Lesa Roe took over as CEO of the UNT System since 2017 and is supported by five Vice Chancellors and the Associate Vice Chancellor for Marketing & Communications.

 Like its counterpart central administrative offices across Texas, the UNT System: